rmc9311/Compounding-Interest-Calcuator/README.md

 # ProgrammingLanguages

-This project takes input from the user, calculates compounding interest, then output that interest in a table to the user.
+This project takes input from the user, calculates compounding interest, then outputs that interest in a table to the user.